 Look for items that serve you in multiple ways.
 This concept applies to kitchen items, shoes, clothes, toys, etc.

 6 – Limit the number of toys you buy your kids

 My kids get toys twice a year, Christmas and birthdays.
 They play outside…a lot.

 Minimalism doesn’t mean your kids have to go without toys, but there are a ton of benefits to kids having fewer toys.
 Minimalism taught us this, and it saves us money.

-When you don’t have 1000 channels to watch, you watch a whole lot less TV!
+Interestingly enough, when you don’t have 1000 channels to watch, you also watch a whole lot less TV!

 Related post: How to Limit Screen Time for Kids (Our kids watch 4 hours or less per week.)

-I no longer try to sew, scrapbook, knit, crochet and all the other things that bring me joy by creating.
+I no longer try to sew, scrapbook, knit, crochet, and do all the other things that bring me joy by creating.
 This doesn’t mean I am no longer creative now that I am a minimalist.